create balance

 Whatever home means to us, once we discover it, everything else can become a satellite to that place – connecting us to what matters most, wherever we go.

-In every organisation a flame exists and should be nurtured… they are more than symbolic, they radiate a spirit.
+In every organisation a flame exists and should be nurtured.
+They are more than symbolic, they radiate a spirit.

 Do we only consider the options we know and the options we’ve previously chosen or do we employ fresh-thinking?

-In our current reality, the importance of leadership is paramount in providing direction and reassurance, whilst also acknowledging that the path ahead isn’t clear.
+The importance of leadership is paramount in providing direction and reassurance, whilst also acknowledging that the path ahead isn’t clear.

 Whilst life predictably challenges us to find a better way to evolve, the disruptive pace of the last five years has brought a greater need to create balance.